Files / Pakistan

 Document Introduction

 This study delves into the internal workings of Pakistan's vast and complex intelligence system and the profound challenges it poses to domestic politics and regional security.
-The report's core focus is on the dilemma of civilian government control over intelligence agencies, particularly the highly influential Inter-Services Intelligence (ISI).
-For a long time, Pakistan's intelligence system has been deeply entangled in the power struggles among the military, civilian bureaucracy, and political interest groups, leading to the distortion of its professional functions.
-It has become a tool for domestic political infighting and proxy wars abroad, rather than a pure defender of national security.
+The core focus of the report is the dilemma of civilian governments' control over intelligence agencies, particularly the highly influential Inter-Services Intelligence (ISI).
+For a long time, Pakistan's intelligence system has been deeply entangled in the power struggles among the military, civilian bureaucracy, and political interest groups.
+This has led to the distortion of its professional functions, transforming it into a tool for domestic political infighting and proxy wars abroad, rather than a pure defender of national security.

 The report systematically outlines the historical evolution, functional scope, and competitive relationships among Pakistan's main intelligence agencies—the Inter-Services Intelligence (ISI), the Intelligence Bureau (IB), and the Federal Investigation Agency (FIA).
-Among them, the ISI, leveraging its military background and management of "strategic assets" in places like Afghanistan and Kashmir, has gradually evolved into a "state within a state."
+Among these, the ISI, leveraging its military background and management of strategic assets in places like Afghanistan and Kashmir, has gradually evolved into a "state within a state."
 Its influence deeply permeates Pakistan's foreign policy, domestic politics, and even the judicial sphere.
-In contrast, the Intelligence Bureau (IB), as the main civilian intelligence agency, has become increasingly marginalized under the suppression of successive military regimes, even being drawn into partisan struggles, severely damaging its professional capabilities and credibility.
+In contrast, the Intelligence Bureau (IB), as the primary civilian intelligence agency, has become increasingly marginalized under the suppression of successive military regimes, even becoming embroiled in partisan struggles, severely damaging its professional capabilities and credibility.

-The analytical framework of this study covers several key dimensions: First, the "militarization" of the intelligence system and the "marginalization" of civilian agencies, which have led to severe fragmentation and internal conflict within national security strategies when confronting terrorism and extremist threats.
-Second, the report examines in detail how the military, in the name of counter-terrorism, has eroded civil rights and judicial independence through the establishment of military courts, enforced disappearances, and other means.
+The analytical framework of this study covers several key dimensions: First is the militarization of the intelligence system and the marginalization of civilian agencies, which has led to severe fragmentation and internal conflict in national security strategies when countering terrorism and extremist threats.
+Second, the report details how the military, under the guise of counter-terrorism, has eroded civil rights and judicial independence through measures such as establishing military courts and implementing enforced disappearances.
 Finally, the study dedicates significant space to analyzing the dual role of Pakistani intelligence agencies, especially the ISI, in the Afghan conflict.
-It reveals their long-standing policy of supporting non-state actors like the Taliban to counter Indian influence and pursue "strategic depth," and how this has exacerbated instability in Afghanistan and impacted the effectiveness of the U.S. war on terror.
+It reveals their long-standing policy of supporting non-state actors like the Taliban to counter Indian influence and seek strategic depth, and how this has exacerbated instability in Afghanistan and impacted the effectiveness of the U.S. war on terror.